 After meeting with your advisor, you should submit an application for graduation to Student Central.
 Another option is to meet with your advisor and then visit WebAccess.
 You will choose the application for graduation link found under the academic planning category.
 Please note that you only need to apply once.
 If you have applied on the web, you do not need to submit a form and vice versa.

 Diplomas will be mailed out to students approximately 6-8 weeks after the end of the term.
 If you have had, or anticipate having an address change after graduation, please contact Student Central to update your official record.
 Onondaga Community College must retain unclaimed diplomas for a minimum of one year, per the State University of New York's Retention and Disposition policy.
-For the convenience of our graduates we will hold unclaimed diplomas for two years.
 However, after that point in time, graduates will be required to reorder their diploma by completing the diploma replacement form.

 To order a replacement diploma, fill out the Diploma Replacement Form and return it to Student Central.
 Payment in the form of check or money order must accompany the form in order for a diploma to be ordered.